Rewilding for Women

 Rewilding for women offers an opportunity to revitalize those connections and to reclaim the power and grace of our sacred womanhood.

 One of the ways that our female ancestors were connected to Earth’s natural rhythms was through their connection with the moon.
 Despite being a quarter of Earth’s size, the moon quietly pulls Earth’s strings by controlling the ocean tides, influencing how we track time and affecting our moods and behaviors.

 The moon has been gazed upon and revered for centuries by women who recognize it as a mystical force that connects our spiritual feminine selves.
 For many people Indigenous to North America, the moon represents divine feminine energy and is known as Grandmother moon.
 The moon cycle—which is roughly the same length of time as a woman’s menstrual cycle—is seen as a sacred gift to women, often referred to as their moontime.
 It is a time to cleanse herself mentally, physically, emotionally and spiritually.
 The moontime is considered a time of power, second only to the ability of the Great Spirit to give life.

 Researchers in a study published January 27 in Science Advances, analyzed long-term data from women and found that for some their periods synced with lunar light and gravity cycles at certain times in their lives.
 This is rare for women today, but was likely a common occurrence for our ancestors and proves how connected they were to nature.

 The question remains…how do we regain our connection to nature and its rhythms?
-There are some big and small things we can make a conscience effort to do to help us make those connections.
+With rewilding for women, there are some big and small things we can make a conscience effort to do to help us make those connections with mother earth.